-Pet, lawn and garden supplies marketer and producer needed to build a bridge for better communication and collaboration between the sales and marketing organizations.
+Our client was a pet, lawn and garden supplies marketer and producer that needed to build a bridge for better communication and collaboration between the sales and marketing organizations.
 By developing a structured planning and communication process, sales could build its brand knowledge and provide more in-depth, value-focused information for its retail customers.
 Marketing could focus on managing brands and creating meaningful value propositions, while engaging in collaborative knowledge transfer with the sales team upon a new product launch.

 Symmetrics Group Approach

 After an extensive discovery process to understand the true disconnects and underlying issues, Symmetrics Group assisted in building a disciplined new product introduction process founded on the RACI model of determining who is responsible, accountable, consulted or informed for each step of a product release.
 Symmetrics Group also worked with the sales and marketing teams to build value propositions to use in a consultative selling approach.
 Sales was armed with this information, along with hard consumer and category data to tailor a more personalized message aligning products and benefits to customer needs.
 This approach would enable the sales team to elevate their conversation with retail customers, demonstrating a greater understanding of their business, while also creating a more effective dialogue between the sales and marketing organizations around product knowledge and positioning.

 The client’s sales and marketing teams now operate in a more collaborative and cohesive manner.
 There is a structured timeline and process for delivering new products every year, which includes building a brand “value proposition” story for customers and transferring that knowledge to the sales force in sales-ready language.
 Brand managers can concentrate on managing brands rather than selling.
 The sales team more effectively drives revenue opportunities with deeper brand and product knowledge, along with a better understanding of their customer’s business to build stronger relationships and take a more proactive selling approach.